 I hesitate to include this in this category since laws often make no sense.
 However, from our perspective, it makes sense to be aware of the laws in our local regions.
 There are no U.S.A. federal laws regarding simple nudity that I'm aware of.

 Some States have no specific laws against simple nudity, though one (Arkansas) goes so far as to make it unlawful for any "Person, club, camp, corporation, partnership, association, or organization to advocate, demonstrate, or promote nudism" and more.
 (A clear violation of the 1st Amendment to the U.S. Constitution).
-The Naturist Action Committee has an excellent resource for looking up laws in North America on their States, Provinces & Territories page.
+The Naturist Action Committee has an excellent resource for looking up State laws on their States, Provinces & Territories page.
 Counties and cities may have their own ordinances regarding nudity, so learn what they are in your location.

 Many of these laws and ordinances are vague and open to individual interpretation.
 Even in cases where there is no specific law against it, law enforcement officers are often ignorant of this or will find some other way to charge you.